jm-cook/my-smart-home/entur_situation_exchange/mqtt_app_method/README.md

 ![image](https://github.com/user-attachments/assets/27f9ddef-6c2a-4432-bdb1-5c0c280de0b7)

-In this example, the descriptoin is conditionally shown, epending on whether there is an on-going deviation or not.
+In this example, the description is conditionally shown, epending on whether there is an on-going deviation or not.

 YAML code for a sections view:
 ```yaml